sands31/WCS_JavaKata/README.md

 # Hexadecimal to decimal

-Create a method that, given a binary string representation of an hexadecimal value, returns its decimal value.
+Create a method that, given a string representation of an hexadecimal value, returns its decimal value.

 If the argument is null, empty or contains an illegal character, throw an `IllegalArgumentException`.